javonpayne100/CMSC495Capstone/README.md

 4) **Test Environment Configuration**:
 - Operating System: Windows, macOS, or Linux
 - Python Version: 3.9 or later
-- Terminal Tools: Command line, powershell, terminal or IDE
+- Terminal Tools: Command line, PowerShell, terminal, or IDE
 - Required Libraries: Pygame, json, math, random, sys, time, unnittest, numpy, pyautogui
 - Audio: Ensure audio output is enabled to validate sound-related tests.
 - Display: Use a resolution of at least 600x400 for consistent rendering.
-- GitHub Actions:  Required you have access to the Repositry and can go to the Actions tab
+- GitHub Actions:  Required you have access to the Repository and can go to the Actions tab
 0) **CMSC 495 Project Test Plan.xlsx (Manual Testing):**
 - Go to the docs to find a copy of the Excel sheet/ table for manual testing.
 - Or Go to the docs in unit 5 to get the link to the Excel sheet / table for manual testing.